mqueb/civ-vii-mod-settings-manager/README.md

 It will define your insert into the dropdown.

-## How to have multiple group in comboDisplay but only one otherwise
+## How to have multiple group in combobox but only one otherwise

-add `groupCD` property to your mod declartion.
+add `groupCB` property to your mod declartion.
 It will be used as `group` if comboDisplay enabled